A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Experimental Studies

-The second speedup $\mathcal{S}^{(2)}_{K}$ we measure is the \emph{orthodox speedup} \cite{alba2005parallel}.
-This metric is the ratio between the runtime of the parallel algorithm on one processor and the runtime of the same parallel algorithm on multiple processors.
-We denote $T_{K,1}$ as the runtime of $K$-process PEBGLS on 1 processor.
-Then $\mathcal{S}^{(2)}_K$ is calculated by:
+The speedup metric compares the runtime of parallel algorithms against the runtime of sequential algorithms.
+We denote $T_1$ as the runtime of a PEBGLS with only one process and $T_K$ as the runtime of a $K$-process PEBGLS.
+Note that the runtime measured in parallel algorithms is wall-clock time.
+Then the speedup $\mathcal{S}_K$ is calculated by: